 Please give us 10 to 14 working days to process your upgrade request - we'll always try to process it quicker if we can.
-We'll email you when your upgrade is so check your email inbox or junk folder.
+We'll email you when your upgrade has been completed so check your email inbox or junk folder.

 Upgrading from Individual member to Registered member MBACP